DanielFrydman/DanielFrydman/README.md

 ## Hello!
 I'm Daniel David Frydman.

-- 🔭 Working for Blinkist.
+- 🔭 Working for Valimail.
 - 🌱 Always studying, I'm looking to improve my skills in Ruby on Rails, object-oriented programming, test driven development, domain driven design and hexagonal architecture.
+MODULAR MONOLITHS FOR THE WIN!!!
 - 👯 I like to help everyone around me so that we can grow together.
 - 📫 Contact me by email: danielfrydmanprof@gmail.com
 - 😄 Pronouns: He/Him